 It was a way of identifying the channels and campaigns that were needed, in order to efficiently deploy business resources and generate more incremental sales.

 There is one real problem with incremental sales that I have found to be true in each and every one of the 19 years I’ve been doing digital marketing: the answer isn’t knowable.

 I know, I know; earlier I said that many things can be known.
-But you can’t ever truly know which channel was needed in the sales process.
+But you can’t ever truly know which channel was absolutely necessary in the sales process.

-Improving your ability to drive and track incremental sales will allow you to be more efficient with crucial resources
+Improving your ability to track incremental sales will allow you to be efficient with crucial business resources.

 All pretty good things right?
 Definitely worth the effort.

 Once you have decided incrementality is worth the effort – and it is – the next step is defining incrementality for your business and putting it to work for you.

 Get incremental sales for your business using this 4-step method:

 - Incentivize Affiliates

 Incrementality is different for every business.